imqureshi/shoppingList/README.md

 1. Build the Docker image using docker-compose build.
 2. Start the Docker container using docker-compose up -d.
+3. Run These commands to start tests
+   - cd ./src
-3. Run the tests using npm run test.
+   - Run the tests using npm run test.

 ## Dependencies